ppy/osu-wiki/news/2025/2025-04-15-the-followpoint-azer-the-statistics-breaking-magician.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-lvd" href="https://osu.ppy.sh/users/18152711">MegaMix</a></p>

-In your opinion, what's the current state of the tournament scene?
+From your perspective, how would you describe the state of the tournament scene?
 Anything that you think can be improved, or everything seems fine?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/2155578" style="background-image: url('/wiki/shared/avatars/Azer.jpg')"></a>